-To enter the race there is a registration fee of $80 – this provides for your own racing bike shirt, drinks and snacks along the race, breakfast after the race, and a ride back to the starting point.
+To enter the race there are 2 registration choices and fees – this provides for your own racing bike shirt, drinks and snacks along the race, breakfast after the race, and a ride back to the starting point.
 There are three starting points – participants can bike for 100 miles, 62 miles, or 40 miles.
 The 100-mile ride begins at 6:00 am sharp in the parking lot of the Wantagh LIRR station, the 62-mile ride begins in Medford at 9:15 am and the 40-mile ride begins in Westhampton at 10:30 am.
 The finish for all three rides is in East Hampton.

 Volunteers are needed to work at the water stops in Brentwood, Medford and Westhampton.
 If you are interested, please contact Edward Diller.